The following scholarships are offered by IAC to promote aerobatic training and education.

 - Greg Koontz Airshows Aerobatic Instructor Scholarship in Memory of Bobby Younkin

 This scholarship aims to promote and improve the aerobatic instruction field.
-The applicant must be a current CFI, with some tangible experience in Aerobatics.
+The scholarship will be offered to any CFI as an aerobatic instructor course if already aerobatic experienced or as a basic aerobatic course to a CFI with no aerobatic experience.
+A tailwheel endorsement and current flight instructor certificate are strictly required.
 Scholarship amount $3600 (no cash value) Deadline June 30.

 Other Scholarship Links*